interep-project/docs/docs/guides/creating-proofs.md

 ## Semaphore identity

-Since only a user belonging to an Interep group can create a valid proof, it is necessary for users to re-generate a Semaphore identity with Metamask.
+Since only a user belonging to an Interep group can create a valid proof, it is necessary for users to re-generate a Semaphore identity with [`@interep/identity`](https://github.com/interep-project/interep.js/tree/main/packages/identity).

 1. Get the Ethereum account signer from Metamask: